Illinois Healthcare Fraud Defense

 Call Nick Now to Defend Your Future

 Nick Oberheiden does not practice Illinois state law.
-Nick is licensed in the Northern and the Central District of Illinois and he limits his practice to federal law, in particular federal health care fraud defense cases.
-If you need health care fraud defense in Illinois, get an appointment with him by contacting him online, or calling 866-Hire-Nick to speak to Nick directly today!
+Nick is licensed in the Northern and the Central District of Illinois and he limits his practice to federal law, in particular federal healthcare fraud defense cases.
+If you need healthcare fraud defense in Illinois, get an appointment with him by contacting him online, or calling 888-680-1745 to speak to Nick directly today!